nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

-There are 3 main entities stored by the Storage component in json format, namely `Friend`, `Game`, and `UserPreference`.
+There are 3 main model objects stored by the Storage component in json format, namely `Friend`, `Game`, and `UserPrefs`, each stored in separate json files.

 The Storage component inherits from `FriendsListStorage`, `GamesListStorage` and `UserPrefStorage`, which means it can be treated as any one of the three.